espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Actions/Seething Frenzy.md

 Your eidolon's fury boils over into a reckless, out-of-control frenzy.
 While frenzied, your eidolon is affected by _boost eidolon_ and gains temporary Hit Points equal to your level, but it takes a -2 penalty to AC.
 Your eidolon can't voluntarily end the frenzy or start another frenzy while in the frenzy.

-The frenzy lasts for 1 minute, after which it's [[Fatigued]] for 1 minute and can't start another frenzy for 1 minute.
+The frenzy lasts for 1 minute, after which it's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fatigued]] for 1 minute and can't start another frenzy for 1 minute.